wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Finally, there are also special string and integer encodings that "borrow" bits from the `encoding` field.
 In this case, the lower bits of the field will be used to store either the string length of the integer.

+At the end of the listpack object, there is an end mark of value `0xFF`.
+The end mark can be thought of as a special encoding field that does not encode any data, but rather indicates the end of the list.

+We next discuss the data layout of different encodings.
+If the `encoding` field is of value `2'b0xxx xxxx`, then the entry is a 7-bit integer, and the integer value is stored in the lower 7 bits of the encoding field.
+In this case, the entry has no extra bytes as the value "borrows" 7 bits from the `encoding` field.

 ## Build, Compilation, and Usage

 ### Disabling Persistence